 For when I am weak, then I am strong.

 These two phrases sum up Paul’s point in this section of 2 Corinthians.
-It is in weakness that God can work in his life.
+It is in weakness that God could work in his life.
 God’s grace works in weak vessels.

 How God works through our weakness shows the reality of God’s power on earth.